PassbirdCo/MetaKeepCodeSamples/solana/lambda/README.md

 # Invoke Solana lambda method on behalf of end-users by getting their consent.

-If you want to invoke the Lambda function using end-user's wallet, you need their consent.
-To get consent you need to use the MetaKeep SDK.
-Run the following commands for an end-to-end demo for Lambda Invocation for the end-user.
+If you want to invoke the Lambda using end-user's wallet, you need their consent.
+To get the consent you need to use the MetaKeep SDK.
+Run the following commands for an end-to-end Lambda invocation demo on behalf of the end-user.

 Start the backend server by running the following command in the `solana/lambda/backend` directory.